Max Headroom: In other media

 Max made celebrity cameos and sampled appearances in other TV series, books, British band Art of Noise's song "Paranoimia" and its video (which reached number 12 in the UK charts and was a top-40 hit on the US Billboard Hot 100), and advertisement campaigns.
 He was the spokesman for New Coke (after the return of Coca-Cola Classic), delivering the slogan "Catch the wave!" (in his staccato, stuttering playback as "C-c-catch the wave!").
 After the two TV shows and the Coke advertising campaign ended, Peter Wagg attempted to sell a movie concept called Max Headroom for President but did not find a company willing to produce it.

-In 1986, Quicksilva released a Max Headroom video game, developed by Binary Design, originally for the Sinclair ZX Spectrum and ported to the Commodore 64, Amstrad, and Amiga.
+In 1986, Quicksilva released a Max Headroom video game, developed by Binary Design, originally for the ZX Spectrum and ported to the Commodore 64, Amstrad, and Amiga.
 In 1987, Comico announced a thirty-two page Max Headroom 3-D comic, written by Mike Baron and illustrated by Arnold and Jacob Pander but the issue was never published.

+Max Headroom in "Pixels" (2015), appearing for the first time as Computer-generated imagery (CGI), like how he was originally advertised in the 80s.

 Max returned to television in 2007, appearing in an advertisement series for Channel 4 to raise awareness for the digital switchover.
 These advertisements were directed by original creator Rocky Morton.
 Matt Frewer portrayed Max, with make up that showed the AI had aged considerably and was in ill-health, implying he belonged to obsolete analogue television and had no place with new digital technology.
 Matt Frewer played Max Headroom for a brief cameo scene in the 2015 movie Pixels, a narrative that featured many digital characters from 1980's video games.